abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

   - application
 ---

-# Build a sample xedit with icon from scratch
+# Build a sample `xedit` application with a custom icon from scratch

 Goal: Build and register a new X11 application container (`xedit`) with a custom icon in an abcdesktop.io instance.